jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 https://www.youtube.com/watch?v=_gF1oGQ2hAA&feature=youtu.be&t=57

 New technology is either our salvation.
 Or our distraction.
 This is frontline pain.
-It's not caused by Progressives, or Conservatives.
+It's not caused, or solved, by Progressives, or Conservatives.
 It's neither someone else problem, or bad luck.
-This is our society's pain felt by everyday people living a regular life.
-Pain is what evolution uses to force it's lifeforms to adapt, and if we refuse, life finds someone else to carry it's banner.
+This is our society's pain felt by everyone living a regular life.
+Pain is what evolution uses to force lifeforms to adapt, and if we refuse, life finds someone else to carry it's banner.

 These are the poor souls car insurance adjusters speak to all day.
-While most aren't so devastated; far too many are (in fact many adjusters don't use social media because of threats from callers, sadly a kidnapping isn't not too outlandish.
-Some callers send thank-you flowers though so there's good and bad).
+While most aren't so devastated; far too many are (in fact many adjusters don't use social media because of threats from callers, sadly a kidnapping isn't too outlandish.
+Some callers send thank-you presents though, so there's good and bad).
 Deadly crashes, hijackings, murders, drive-bys, drunk driving, car fires, running red lights, and yes, distracted driving.
 Every human tragedy eventually calls an insurance adjuster.
 And all the while DING-DING-DING-DING-DING-DING.

 I wept while watching Smithereens; full out tears.
 I knew what the plot twist was—that distracted driving killed a loved one—because I'd spoken with this person too many times.
 This was the motivation for me to make my app.
 I wanted to help solve horrible, useless, and preventable car crashes with something (I now call) the Life Star.